Feta Cheese While Pregnant | Should you avoid it

 What happens if you eat feta cheese while pregnant?

 Eating feta while pregnant is safe as long as you know that the cheese, or any other soft cheese, is made of pasteurized milk which prevents milk from containing a harmful bacteria called Listeria monocytogenes.
-When you are pregnant, all soft cheese made from pasteurized milk is considered safe for consumption, according to the information on the Kids Health website.
+When you are pregnant, all soft cheese made from pasteurized milk is considered safe for consumption.

 Listeria monocytogenes is one of the harmful bacterias that can harm your unborn baby.